 Bacteriologic Filtration - Breakdown of Ammonia

 The bacteriological activity occurs inside films established on material surfaces all over the plant.
 It is evident that we need large surfaces, which cannot be satisfied by a tank or tube walls.
 To achieve a large surface, components with a large surface is concentrated in the two above named bio-filters.
 The parts are called bio-elements.
 Plastic elements with a surface of 800 – 1,500 m2 per m3 of elements are being used.
-Every RAS needs a biofilter large enough to handle the fecal and feed remains from fish tanks, or it will crash.
+An aquaculture recirculation biofilter must be large enough to handle the fecal and feed remains from fish tanks, or it will crash.
 For the Palom closed containment farm, the area of bio-filters is extended by 50 % more than calculated area.
 Besides, the tanks containing the bio elements are capable to receive three times more –bio-elements than are built in.

 Feeding - Less Is More